bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/0_Intro.rst

   characteristics.

-- **Single memory and storage space:** the memory and file system space is also abtracted in COMPSs, giving the illusion that a single memory space and single file system is available.
+- **Single memory and storage space:** the memory and file system space is also abstracted in COMPSs, giving the illusion that a single memory space and single file system is available.
 The runtime takes care of all the necessary data transfers.